OffcierCia/Generative-Engine-Optimization/README.md

 If the product ranks and ChatGPT still recommends a competitor, the gap is usually structure, extractable facts, entity consistency, and proof on other sites — not another keyword list.

+AEO (Answer Engine Optimization) sits next to GEO in the same pile of acronyms.
+People use the labels interchangeably.
+AEO usually means “be the extractable answer.”
+GEO usually means “be part of the synthesized reply, cited or recommended.”
+The work overlaps.
+The output is still an AI-written paragraph with a short source list.

 ---